Encyclopedia … the photonics community’s trusted resource!

 Some lasers are operated in a continuous fashion, whereas others generate pulses, which can be particularly intense.
 There are various (very different) methods for pulse generation with lasers, allowing the generation of pulses with durations of microseconds, nanoseconds, picoseconds, or even down a few femtoseconds (→ ultrashort pulses from mode-locked lasers).
 Even far shorter light pulses in the attosecond regime can be generated by sending intense femtosecond pulses into a gas, where high harmonic generation can occur.

-Particularly when applying the technique of Q switching, and in conjunction with some pulsed laser amplifiers, a laser medium can accumulate some amount of energy over some “pumping” time in order to then release it within a much shorter time.
+Particularly when applying the technique of Q switching, and in conjunction with some pulsed laser amplifiers, a laser medium can accumulate some amount of energy over some “pumping” time to then release it within a much shorter time.
 This allows one to obtain an output peak power which is orders of magnitude higher than the applied pump power.

 Particularly for femtosecond lasers, the emission bandwidth can be very large – even if the instantaneous frequency remains nearly constant during the pulse.
 That bandwidth is related to the properties of Fourier transforms and can also be explained with considerations on the excitation of oscillators exposed to the light field.
 In extreme cases, the bandwidth of ultrashort pulses can span about a full octave.
 Nevertheless, there can strong coherence between subsequently emitted pulses, which is related to the frequency comb structure of the optical spectrum.